knogleknuser/__5.1_group_sportsclub/README.md

     Your test could be to add the team called "ten01" to member 13.
 You should probably let your self be inspired by the insertMember method in the MemberMapper.
 15) Add a new method to the RegistrationMapper called getAllRegistrations() that returns an arraylist of registrations.
-16) You might want to pimp the getAllRegistrations to that you can print out more than just the (member_id, team_id) data.
+16) You might want to pimp the getAllRegistrations so that you can print out more than just the (member_id, team_id) data.
 It would be lovely with a list of member names and team name etc. Use you imagination.